Post

 What This Adds, and What It Doesn’t

-Nine posts shipped one affordance each.
-Post 10 is the one that takes everything those nine built and puts a public URL in front of it.
+Twelve posts shipped one affordance each.
+Posts 14–15 are the ones that take everything those twelve built and put a public URL in front of it.

 Three things this post isn’t:

 The architectural through-line of the series, in one sentence: the seams worth abstracting are the ones whose implementation changes between dev and prod.
-Post 3 named three (chat, embedding, storage), abstracted them behind Protocols, and shipped local-only implementations.
-Posts 4–9 wrote everything else against those Protocols and made spoiler safety a property of retrieval.
-Post 10 ships the production implementations of the three Protocols and changes no code outside clients/ to pick them up.
+Post 4 named three (chat, embedding, storage), abstracted them behind Protocols, and shipped local-only implementations.
+Posts 5–13 wrote everything else against those Protocols and made spoiler safety a property of retrieval.
+Posts 14–15 ship the production implementations of the three Protocols and change no code outside clients/ to pick them up.
 That’s the payoff.

 Meet the Five Providers

-If you’ve deployed a web app before, this section is “skim and continue” — every provider below has a recognisable analog you’ve worked with.
-If some of these names are new, the paragraph each is what you actually need to know to follow the rest of the post; the deep-dive sections later go further on the specific features the architecture uses.
+If you’ve deployed a web app before, this section is “skim and continue,” since every provider below has a recognisable analog you’ve worked with.
+If some of these names are new, the paragraph each is what you actually need to know to follow the rest of the post, and the deep-dive sections later go further on the specific features the architecture uses.

 Cloudflare Pages — A free static-site host.
 You give it a GitHub repo, it builds your frontend on every push, and serves the resulting JS/CSS/HTML from servers worldwide (a content delivery network, or CDN — servers placed in many countries so the bytes are physically close to whoever’s loading them).
 Free for unlimited bandwidth, capped at a few hundred builds per month — generous for anything portfolio-shaped.
 Closest analogs: GitHub Pages, Vercel, Netlify.